What is the Alcohol Withdrawal Timeline?

 - Alcohol is the third-leading preventable cause of death in America according to NIAAA, as 88,000 people each year die from an alcohol-related cause.

 As someone drinks, levels of dopamine are elevated in the brain, resulting in a flood of pleasant feelings.
 Alcohol can elevate mood, increase self-confidence, and lower inhibitions.
-As alcohol leaves the bloodstream, these feelings and dopamine dissipate.
+As alcohol leaves the bloodstream, these feelings and dissipate.

 Repetitive alteration of the dopamine levels in the brain can cause it to expect the presence of alcohol and therefore discontinue its production at previous levels without the substance.